kferris10/AnimintBlog/_posts/2015-06-24-Vizualizing-Pirate-Attacks-in-R.md

+---
+layout: post
-# Vizualizing Pirate Attacks in R
+title: Vizualizing Pirate Attacks in R
+date: June 24, 2015
-Kevin
+author: Kevin
+---

 [Animint](https://github.com/tdhock/animint) is an R package which allows users to make animated and interactive web graphics from `ggplot2` plots.
 To get started, [follow the installation instructions](https://github.com/tdhock/animint#installation) in the README.